When can you work as an operator in the Netherlands?

 You are obliged to keep your own business records of your income and expenses if you are self-employed.
 So, make sure that your business records meet the requirements.
 For example, you must clearly show how much tax you have to pay or how much VAT you will get back.

-If you hire a sex worker, you must provide a written employment contract.
-You are obliged to make agreements about salary, location, and number of hours per day or week.
+If you employ a sex worker, make sure you have a written employment contract.
+You are obliged to record agreements on salary, location and number of hours per day or week.
 Both you and the sex worker sign the agreement.
-One copy is for the sex worker.
+A copy is for the sex worker.

 Your sex workers have the right to work healthily and safely (in Dutch).
 You offer at least the following: